Talion is a finalist for Best SIEM Solution

 Cyber security regulation will be more effective if we are able to overcome the following regulatory tendencies:

-• we allow parties not responsible for managing risk to define the standards: standards set by consensus reflect what the decision-making majority within a standards organisation believes to be adequate, rather than what is appropriate for an individual organisation.
+• we allow parties not responsible for managing risk to define the standards: standards set by consensus reflect what the decision-making majority within a standards group believes to be adequate, rather than what is appropriate for an individual group.
 Excessive emphasis on codes of compliance rather than responsibility also gives rise to complacency and raises the risk of failure.
 Standards are also notoriously slow to agree and in a dynamically changing threat environment, are often obsolete before they are adopted.
 If CISOs are expected to fall on their sword in the event of a breach, they should be given the freedom to choose the standards they wish to uphold.

-• we favour rules over discretion: a tick box approach to security saps resources from delivering real security.
+• we support rules over discretion: a tick box approach to security saps resources from delivering real security.
 How many organisations have purchased technology or implemented processes to please auditors?
-Those responsible for security should be judged by their ability to create and implement a rational, coherent security strategy that reflects the threats they face, the organisation’s appetite and capacity to absorb risk, rather than their willingness to adhere to rules.
+Those responsible for security should be judged by their ability to create and implement a rational, coherent security strategy that reflects the threats they face, the groups’s appetite and capacity to absorb risk, rather than their willingness to adhere to rules.

 Free market economics in cyber security is not delivering the security quality we need